lover of life, bad jokes, and bunny slippers

 I am a passionate advocate against domestic violence and animal abuse.

-I live in Sydney, Australia with my wonderful husband #thelove and our rescue bunny Teddy, and dream of one day having a pet pig/goat/dog/hippo (whichever I can convince hubby to say yes to!)
+I live in Sydney, Australia with my wonderful husband #thelove and our rescue bunny Teddy, waiting on the birth of our first baby in May 2018, and dream of one day having a pet pig/goat/dog/hippo (whichever I can convince hubby to say yes to!)

 Welcome to my world of creative living.
 Enjoy.